-Things are also beginning to feel like normal again, well apart from the fact that I’m still working from home the majority of the time.
+Things are beginning to feel like normal again, well apart from the fact that I’m still working from home the majority of the time.
 I think I mostly say that because Eva has had more appointments this month!

 Firstly we had the excitement of heading out in our own trailer for some cross country training, other than the slight hiccup of being difficult to load for the trip home she was foot perfect and I couldn’t of asked for more.